hborlik/EV2-Engine/current_notes.md

     - Scene saving and loading? how to save scenes

 ### Other todos
-1. Convert gbuffers from view to world space only (reason: get rid of extra view matrix multiply for positions and normals) (done)
+1. Convert gbuffers to view space for position and world for normal
 2. BUGS:
    - The normals for terrain are wrong! this is why only part of it shades (fixed)
+3. How are volumes going to be represented? sdf, voxels, something else?

 ### Tree generation methods
 1. L-systems for branching skeletons